aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/binarization/_index.md

 ## Automatically converting the image to black and white

 By default, Aspose.OCR automatically calculates the optimal binarization parameters.
-To convert the image to black and white before performing the recognition, apply [`Binarize`](https://reference.aspose.com/ocr/net/aspose.ocr.models.preprocessingfilters/preprocessingfilter/binarize/) preprocessing filter:
+To convert the image to black and white before performing the recognition, apply [`Binarize`](https://reference.aspose.com/ocr/net/aspose.ocr.models.preprocessingfilters/preprocessingfilter/binarize/) processing filter:

 {{% alert color="primary" %}}
 The image is automatically converted to black and white when applying the following filters: